DIPlib/diplib/changelogs/diplib_3.2.0.md

   enabled by setting `DIP_BUILD_DIPVIEWER`.
 This is useful when building *DIPviewer* for use in *MATLAB*, where Java provides the window functionality.

+- Can now step dimensions by scrolling in the status bar when it is showing the operating point.

+- Can now set the visualized dimensions programmatically from Python.

 ### Changed functionality

 ### Bug fixes